Vietnam.vn - Nền tảng quảng bá Việt Nam

 The ethnic groups in the mountainous region of Quang Nam all attach great importance to brotherhood.
 The agreement is usually made after a solemn ceremony, witnessed by gods and related members.

-The festival of brotherhood has existed for a long time, making two strangers become close friends, leaving behind feelings for future generations.
+The festival of brotherhood has existed for a long time, making two strangers become close friends, leaving behind feelings for their children and grandchildren.
 Generations consider each other as brothers and sisters, helping each other in times of difficulty or need, regardless of merit or debt.

 Descendants of both sides must not harm each other, if conflicts arise, the gods will punish them.

 The Co Tu people also have the custom of forming friendships between villages, between two families or two different clans.
-The “Prônggooch Ceremony” of the Co Tu people is a ceremony of swearing oaths and forming friendships - a long-standing traditional festival, preserved by the Co Tu people.
+The “Prônggooch Ceremony” of the Co Tu people is a ceremony of swearing in and becoming brothers - a long-standing traditional festival, preserved by the Co Tu people.

 The oath-taking ceremony comes from the need to become close friends, and sometimes to reconcile the custom of returning heads, conflicts in labor production, or to resolve disputes over land, fields, rivers, when having to live next to each other geographically.

 According to the villagers, without this ceremony, people would feel afraid every time they entered another village and vice versa.
-Usually, only large villages organize the ceremony of brotherhood; thanks to that, small villages automatically follow suit and live well together.
+Usually, only the big villages would organize the ceremony; thanks to that, the small villages would automatically follow suit and live well together.

-When the gong sound ends, the shaman prays with the following meaning: “Oh God of Heaven, God of Earth, God of Mountain, God of River, God of East, God of West, please come here to witness the brotherhood ceremony of… (names of the two sworn brothers), the two sides have truly been kind to each other, today we hold a ceremony to inform the Gods, to let our ancestors know, from now until the end of our lives, we will forever be brothers, happy and sad together, oh God!”.
+When the gong sound ended, the shaman prayed with the following meaning: “Oh Gods of heaven, Gods of earth, Gods of mountains, Gods of rivers, Gods of the east, Gods of the west, please come here to witness the brotherhood ceremony of… (names of the two sworn brothers), the two sides have been truly kind to each other, today we hold a ceremony to inform the Gods, to our ancestors, from now until the end of our lives, we will forever be brothers, happy and sad together, oh Gods!”.

-The sworn brothers will eat sticky rice, chicken eggs and bananas together… to express their loyalty to each other, considering each other as family.
-The men and women in the village will sing to celebrate the sworn brothers.
-The sworn brothers between the ethnic groups in the mountainous regions are also often depicted in folk tales…
+The sworn brothers will eat sticky rice, eggs and bananas together to express their loyalty to each other, considering each other as family.
+The men and women in the village will sing songs to celebrate the sworn brothers.
+The sworn brothers between the ethnic groups in the mountainous regions are also often depicted in folk tales.

 The spirit of community cohesion is a cultural value that reflects the humane lifestyle of the ethnic minorities in the mountainous areas of Quang Nam.
 This nurtures the source of ethnic culture and is a positive factor that brings stability and peace to the village.
-This spirit will certainly continue to be promoted in today's life and in the future!
+This spirit will certainly be promoted in life today and in the future!

 Source: https://baoquangnam.vn/tua-nui-ket-tinh-anh-em-3145695.html